vita-student-projects/DLAV_mohamed_and_Nael_final_project/README.md

 The objectives are similar to those of Milestone 1, except there are additional inputs, namely a depth and semantic segmentation map, however we only predict the depth map as an auxiliary task.
+We got an ADE of 1.672 on Kaggle.
 Our model's weights are available here: https://drive.google.com/file/d/1o7rKxxR3v47y9Y1rnsRMCMH6yirJUneP/view?usp=sharing

 ### Model architecture